PyreStudios/steward/CONTRIBUTING.md

 Steward uses tests to cover some (eventually most) of it's application behavior.
 Tests are vitally important as they help instill confidence in both the team of contributors as well as the community.
 It's important to write new tests as we add new functionality and existing tests must pass before changes can be merged in to our main branch.

 Tests live in the `tests` folder and can be ran via `dart test` in the root directory.
+It's important that tests in our main branch always be passing.